cstubben/genomes2/README.md

 	elink("15718680,157427902", dbfrom="protein", db="gene", cmd="neighbor")
 	[1] 522311   3702

 These commands can also be nested to return complicated queries in a single line (esearch-> elink -> esummary).
 In this case, viral genomes linked to a Reference sequence in Entrez genome are displayed.
+Many links are also available as filters, so this search in nuccore would also work `Nipah virus[ORGN] AND nuccore genome samespecies[Filter]`

 	esummary( elink( esearch("Nipah virus", "genome"), db="nuccore", linkname="genome_nuccore_samespecies"))[, c(2,3,6,10)]
 	[1] "1 result found"